 Join us on the 4th Friday of each month for OPEN MIC at The Songwriting School of Los Angeles!
 Your host is a talented singer/songwriter and student at The Songwriting School.
 7:30pm check-in/8pm show.
 Number...
 View full details

 Free & Open Event

-Note: The next "First Friday Covers Night" will be on Friday August 2nd with Featured Host Barbara Jenice!
-The First Friday of each month is now Covers Night at The Songwriting School of Los Angeles!
-Come hear expert talks from...
+Note: The next "First Friday Covers Night" will be on Friday November 8th, with host Luna-C!
+The Modern Mindset Music Business 101 Intensive will meet Friday 11/1-3.
+The First Friday of each month is now Covers Night at The Songwriting School...
 View full details